alextremo0205/Zotero_Cleaner/README.md

 ---

-You’re right 👍 — `pyzotero` uses the **Blue Oak Model License 1.0.0**, which is a modern, permissive license (similar in spirit to MIT/Apache).
-That means you can freely use it, modify it, and redistribute your code, as long as you don’t hold the authors liable.
-No problems there.

----

 ## Disclaimer

 This project is an **unofficial tool** for managing Zotero libraries.
 It is not affiliated with or endorsed by Zotero or the Corporation for Digital Scholarship.